serokell/nixcon2020-talk/talk.md

 -   Extreme reliance on `nixpkgs`;

     ::: notes
     Nixpkgs is *the* nix repository.
 Most `nix-*` tools implicitly use nixpkgs in some way.
-This is bad for projects that simply can't be added to nixpkgs (e.g. closed-source, proprietary, not very important, company-specific, etc) because they require extra fiddling to work with default tooling.
+This is bad for projects that simply can't be added to nixpkgs (e.g. closed-source, proprietary, trifling, company-specific, etc) because they require extra fiddling to work with default tooling.
     This contradicts the "Ease of use" requirement
     :::

 -   No simple way to enforce hermetic evaluation;